koparasy/Mneme/README.md

 ```

 and the algorithm will search in the cartesian product of `blocks X grids` to identify optimal configurations in terms of execution time.
 The script in the end generates a .csv file that contains all tested configurations and their total time.

+## Contributions

+We welcome all kinds of contributions: new features, bug fixes, documentation edits; it's all great!

+To contribute, make a pull request, with develop as the destination branch.

+# Release

+RecordReplay is released under Apache License (Version 2.0) with LLVM exceptions.
+For more details, please see the [LICENSE](./LICENSE)

+`LLNL-CODE-851455`